-By law, the following absences/tardies are considered excused, when an excuse for the absence is submitted within 3 school days:
+By law, the following absences are considered excused, when an excuse for the absence is submitted within 3 school days:

-➤ Illness, Death in the family, Religious activities, Court cases, Impassable roads, Unavoidable family emergencies
+Illness, death in the family, religious activities, court cases, impassable roads, unavoidable family emergencies

-If an excuse is not submitted within 3 school days after the child's return to school, the absence or tardy shall be considered unexcused/illegal.
-A letter will be sent to the parent/guardian of a student when the 1st illegal absence is recorded.
-The submission of an excuse after 3 days will not be accepted for the purpose of removing the unexcused absence or tardy.
+If an excuse is not submitted within 3 school days after the child's return to school, the absence shall be considered unexcused/illegal.

+The submission of an excuse after 3 days will not be accepted to remove the unexcused absence.
 If a student accumulates 10 absences, a letter will inform the parent/guardian of attendance issues and will require a physician's excuse for any additional absence for the remainder of the school year.
 If a physician's excuse is not received, the absence will be considered unexcused.

-Truant - a student that has three (3) or more days of unexcused/illegal absences during the school year

-Habitually Truant - a student that has six (6) or more days of unexcused/illegal absences during the school year
+Truant: A student that has three (3) or more days of unexcused absences during the school year Habitually Truant: A student that has six (6) or more days of unexcused absences during the school year

-School Attendance Improvement Conference - a meeting with the student, parent/guardian, appropriate school personnel, and other service providers to develop a plan to improve student attendance.
+School Attendance Improvement Conference: A meeting with the student, parent/guardian, appropriate school personnel, and other service providers to develop a plan to improve student attendance.